Lifespan: 1744-1797

 How he took Power

 He had a powerful army and continued to conquer lands near him, increasing the amount of people he ruled and the amount of territory he claimed.
-He made a law giving recognition to the principle of
+He made a law giving recognition to the principle of Protestantism while restricting the freedom of religious instruction and binding the clergy to Protestantism.

 Goals